- About TRLC

 Land Stewardship Internship

-Tar River Land Conservancy (TRLC) seeks applications for a 12-week internship during the summer of 2016.
+Tar River Land Conservancy (TRLC) seeks applications for a 12-week internship during the summer of 2022.
 This internship will provide extensive exposure to and hands on experience with a regionally-based land trust.
 TRLC preserves the natural and cultural resources of the Upper Tar River Basin and surrounding areas by working in partnership with private landowners, public agencies and others to protect rural land, riparian corridors and ensure clean water.
-Harboring sixteen rare and endangered species, the Upper Tar is one of the most ecologically important watersheds of the eastern seaboard.
-Since the TRLC was founded in 2000, we have protected over 17,930 acres of land through outright property acquisitions and through permanent conservation easements.
+Since the TRLC was founded in 2000, we have protected over 22,600 acres of land through outright property acquisitions and through permanent conservation easements.

 PRIMARY DUTIES OF INTERNSHIP:

 1. Conduct onsite inspections of properties, including those with conservation easements and TRLC fee-owned properties.